simonw/runbook.md/docs/example.md

 ## moreInformation

-This section should be used to capture and additional information that would otherwise have over extended the description or polluted the troucbleshooting.
+This section should be used to capture any additional information that would otherwise have over extended the description or polluted the troucbleshooting.